kelyazhang/cache-side-channel-project/README.md

 and compiler choices can change measured latency.
 A timing separation in one environment is not by itself evidence of portability or full key recovery.

-## Research Notes

-The full repository policy is documented in `docs/repository-structure.md`.
-The Week 1 learning log is in `journal/week1.md`; formal calibration details remain in `experiments/week1/`.